SergioPacheco/web-development-challenges/javaScript/async-await/javascript-async-await.md

 In our above example, we await the resolution of a Promise.all().
 This Promise.all() was invoked with an argument array containing four promises (returned from required-in functions).
 Next, we loop through our resultArray, and log each item to the console.
 The first element in resultArray is the resolved value of the asyncTask1() promise, the second is the value of the asyncTask2() promise, and so on.

 Promise.all() allows us to take advantage of asynchronicity— each of the four asynchronous tasks can process concurrently.
 Promise.all() also has the benefit of failing fast, meaning it won’t wait for the rest of the asynchronous actions to complete once any one has rejected.
 As soon as the first promise in the array rejects, the promise returned from Promise.all() will reject with that reason.
 As it was when working with native promises, Promise.all() is a good choice if multiple asynchronous tasks are all required, but none must wait for any other before executing.

-## Review

-Awesome work getting the hang of the async...await syntax!
-Let’s review what you’ve learned:

-- `async...await` is syntactic sugar built on native JavaScript promises and generators.
-  We declare an async function with the keyword async.
-  Inside an async function we use the await operator to pause execution of our function until an asynchronous action completes and the awaited promise is no longer pending . await returns the resolved value of the awaited promise.
-  We can write multiple await statements to produce code that reads like synchronous code.
-  We use try...catch statements within our async functions for error handling.
-  We should still take advantage of concurrency by writing async functions that allow asynchronous actions to happen in concurrently whenever possible.